Gourav1997/Pixhawk-AUTO_MAN_ALT/README.md

 # Pixhawk-AUTO_MAN_ALT
 Manual altitud control in Auto Mode
-If AUTO_MAN_ALT you will be able to  change the altitud with throttle stick inputs in auto mode.
-If it is more tha 10 meter the copter will stop and you have to break momnetari to continue the fligth
+There is a parameter AUTO_MAN_ALT, with it enabled, you will be able to  change the altitud in auto mode with throttle stick inputs.
+If the change in altitud is more tha 10 meter the copter will stop and you have to break momentary and resume the fligth